-Few people would deny the importance of science education in the school curriculum.
-Most would regard it as an essential part of the education of all young people growing up in the increasingly complex and technological modern world.
+Science helps us to answer our biggest questions and to meet our most basic needs: from explaining the deepest mysteries of the universe to the structure of elementary particles that form atoms.
+The findings of science have fundamentally shaped every aspect of our world.
+Science drives innovation, creating new knowledge to help us solve current and future problems.
 Science at Range deals, not only, with facts and theories, but develops concepts, skills, processes and attitudes to give you an understanding of the vital role of Science in the real world.